Ecosystem architecture¶

 Additional packages: SdJwt.Net.HAIP

-Pattern 4: EUDIW Ecosystem
+Pattern 4: EUDIW / ARF reference infrastructure¶

 Additional packages: SdJwt.Net.Eudiw, SdJwt.Net.Mdoc, SdJwt.Net.HAIP

-Pattern 5: AI Agent Trust
+Pattern 5: AI agent trust¶

 M2M capability-based authorization for AI agent ecosystems.